PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring Windows Phone Push Notifications.md

   7. Your GameSparks game is now configured to receive  Windows Phone Push Notifications!

-## Editing Messages for Push notifications
+## Editing Messages for Push Notifications

 To edit a message select the edit option next to the desired message.